 For a workers’ compensation claim, you should immediately notify your employer that you sustained an injury on the job.
 The injury must be reported within 90 days, but you have two years to file a claim for benefits.

-- Analyzing which parties acted negligently;
+• Analyzing which parties acted negligently;

-- Developing a strategy for securing recovery for your damages;
+• Developing a strategy for securing recovery for your damages;

-- Assessing the strength of your case against the defendant and compiling supporting evidence;
+• Assessing the strength of your case against the defendant and compiling supporting evidence;

-- Preparing a comprehensive damages demand;
+• Preparing a comprehensive damages demand;

-- Communicating with the defendant and any insurance providers involved in the recovery;
+• Communicating with the defendant and any insurance providers involved in the recovery;

-- Consulting on accepting any settlement offer; and
+• Consulting on accepting any settlement offer; and

-- Preparing all court documents and for trial.
+• Preparing all court documents for trial.

 Adjusting to life after a TBI and managing the financial and emotional strain is difficult, but working with an experienced lawyer can help take some of this burden off of your shoulders.
 The lawyers at Hughey Law Firm have a history of securing successful results for brain injury victims in South Carolina.
 Our team has pursued recovery for clients in numerous practice areas, and we bring the knowledge to each case that comes with the experience of handling hundreds of civil cases.

 Hughey Law Firm has received multiple legal industry awards for its representation of our clients.
-We understand the issues faced by TBI victims, and we realize the facts of each client’s case is unique.
+We understand the issues faced by TBI victims, and we realize the facts of each client’s case are unique.
 We focus on each client as an individual to develop a case strategy to meet their goals.
-If you or a loved one is the victim of a TBI because of another party’s negligence in South Carolina, call Hughey Law Firm today or write us through our website for a free initial consultation.
+If you or a loved one is the victim of a TBI because of another party’s negligence in South Carolina, call Hughey Law Firm today or contact us through our website for a free consultation.

-If you have sustained a brain injury or another member of your family has suffered one, let the legal team at Hughey Law Firm handle the details of your brain injury claim while you concentrate on healing and rehabilitation.
-A brain injury lawyer from our team can guide you through the claims process, investigate the circumstances of your brain injury, gather the evidence you need to support your case, and pursue the maximum compensation for your injuries.
+Nate HugheyIf you have sustained a brain injury or another member of your family has suffered one, let the legal team at Hughey Law Firm handle the details of your brain injury claim while you concentrate on healing and rehabilitation.
+A brain injury lawyer from our team can guide you through the claims process, investigate the circumstances of your brain injury, gather the evidence you need to support your case and pursue the maximum compensation for your injuries.

 Client Testimonial